Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 6 – Crunchy Foods Relieve Jaw Tension

-Another reason people crave crunchy foods is because the sound and texture relieves jaw tension.
+Another reason people crave crunchy foods is because the sound and texture relieve jaw tension.

 Jaw tension is a lot like any other type of muscle pain – it can range from very mild to severe.